-If you and your partner are in it for the long run, you have to build a healthy relationship foundation.
+If you and your partner are in it for the long run, you will want to build a healthy relationship foundation.
 Whether you’ve been together for some time or you’re just starting a new relationship, healthy communication is key.

-Healthy communication in a relationship means that partners are honest and open to each other.
+Healthy communication in a relationship means that partners are honest, sensitive to the others communication style, and open to hearing each other.
 They are not afraid to speak their mind and discuss what’s bothering them without feeling guilty or putting the blame on the partner.